-- 137.Affordable housing12 can be broadly described as socially rented, affordable rented and intermediate housing, which is provided to eligible households whose needs are not met by the market.
+- 137.Affordable housing11 can be broadly described as socially rented, affordable rented and intermediate housing, which is provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices. - 138.It is a major issue, and its provision is a priority of the Plan and the community (as reflected in the findings from the community consultation). - 139.
-This is mainly a result of the relatively high house prices (both for sale and rent) in the parish, especially when compared to household incomes.
-As the HNA shows housing prices in the parish have been rising, stating at paragraph 1.8, 'Between 2013 and 2022 house prices increased steadily, with some minor price fluctuation.
+This is mainly a result of the relatively high house prices (both for sale and rent) in the Parish, especially when compared to household incomes.
+As the HNA shows housing prices in the Parish have been rising, stating at paragraph 1.8, 'Between 2013 and 2022 house prices increased steadily, with some minor price fluctuation.
 In this time the median house price increased by 52.7%, peaking at £195,500 in 2022', and at a rate that outstripped corresponding increases in average incomes.
-Consequently, many who wish to live in the parish, including those with a local connection, are unable to do so as they cannot find suitable accommodation either to buy or rent, especially low income households and increasingly middle income ones as well. - 140.
-Furthermore, at 13.1% the proportion of housing in the parish which is 'socially rented' (both local authority and other) is nearly half the Sheffield average (22.6%) and well below the England average (at 17.1%), according to the 2021 Census.
+Consequently, many who wish to live in the Parish, including those with a local connection, are unable to do so as they cannot find suitable accommodation either to buy or rent, especially low income households and increasingly middle income ones as well. - 140.Furthermore, at 13.1% the proportion of housing in the Parish which is 'socially rented' (both local authority and other) is nearly half the Sheffield average (22.6%) and well below the England average (at 17.1%), according to the 2021 Census.
 Between 2011 and 2021 the number of socially rented homes fell by 9% according to the HNA. - 141.
 The consultation undertaken as part of the preparation of the Plan highlighted stories of local people unable to find an affordable home or suitable accommodation, despite having strong local ties.
 Businesses also highlight that some employees cannot find affordable housing, which can act as a barrier to recruiting staff. - 142.
-This need is reflected in other studies and reports the Sheffield SHMA, when specifically looking at affordable housing need, stated, 'Given their small size, shortfalls may also be locally significant in Rural
+This need is reflected in other studies and reports the Sheffield SHMA, when specifically looking at affordable housing need, stated, 'Given their small size, shortfalls may also be locally significant in Rural Upper Don Valley and the Peak District Fringe as well as Chapeltown/Ecclesfield and Stocksbridge/Deepcar'. - 143.Sheffield CC sets out the detailed policies concerning the provision of affordable housing.
+Policy CS 40 (Affordable Housing) in the Core Strategy, requires that 'In all parts of the city, developers of all new housing developments will be required to contribute towards the provision of affordable housing where this is practicable and financially viable'.
+Policy NC3 in the emerging Sheffield Plan requires that at least 10% of all new housing on qualifying schemes should be affordable.

-12 Annexe 2 (Glossary of Terms) of the NPPF contains a more detailed description of what is meant by Affordable Housing.
+11 Annexe 2 (Glossary of Terms) of the NPPF contains a more detailed description of what is meant by Affordable Housing.
 For the avoidance of doubt, this Plan adopts the NPPF's definition of affordable housing.